 Procurement policies and procedures, embodied in the Caltech Purchasing Policy and Procedure Manual, will be utilized for all facilities and equipment procurement actions originating at Caltech.
-This manual establishes compliance with NSF and Federal Acquisition Regulations, and ensures the use of competitive procurement techniques and small disadvantaged business subcontracting to the maximum extent.
+This manual establishes compliance with NSF and Federal Acquisition Regulations.
 All major procurements which require NSF concurrence will be identified and scheduled in the annual Work Plan.
 Similarly, LIGO Laboratory procurements originating at MIT may be placed using corresponding policies and procedures at MIT.
 Both Caltech and MIT have procurement systems approved by the Office of Naval Research under OMB requirements.